microchip-pic-avr-examples/dspic33ck-curiosity-crc-basic/README.md

 ![Microchip Logo](images/microchip.jpg)

-# dsPIC33CK Curiosity CRC Basic Code Example
+# dsPIC33CK Curiosity CRC Basic Code Example v1.0.0

-The code example uses MCC Melody CRC Driver to configure CRC using the standard CRC16-CCITT settings and calculate the hardware CRC result.
+The code example uses MPLAB(R) Code Configurator Melody CRC Driver to configure CRC using the standard CRC16-CCITT settings and calculate the hardware CRC result.
 The hardware CRC computation is then compared with a software implementation to verify results.
-The result is displayed on TeraTerm.
+The result is displayed on Tera Term.

 ## Related Documentation